redhat-appstudio/rh-syft/README.md

 ### Backup redhat-latest

-:warning: Before finishing the release, make sure to backup the previous release branch.
+:warning: Before finishing the update, make sure to backup the previous release branch.
 Updating to a new release involves force-pushing to the release branch.

 ```bash
 make backup-release-branch
 ```

-### Finish the release
+### Finish the update

 Make sure you have fulfilled the following: